 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate an understanding of energy markets and the role of energy in the economy.
+- Understand energy markets and the role of energy in the economy.

-- Identify and apply a knowledge of methods to assess alternative energy projects, technologies, and policies.
+- Identify and apply a knowledge of methods to assess energy projects, technologies, and policies.

 - Examine the economics of energy production and consumption.